Ficool

 BOOOOOM!

-A shockwave erupted, extinguishing the torches and plunging the arena into near darkness.
+A shockwave tore outward, extinguishing the torches and plunging the arena into near darkness.

 The aura coiled tighter around Key's body, twisting into a living shadow that pulsed with silent rage.
 Something within him snarled, furious at being restrained, its hatred pressing against the air like a suffocating weight.